okcoders/covid-19-okcoders/README.md

 ## project

-- api provided (database and server)
+- api provided (database and server) for you to talk with
-- blog (create, update, delete posts)
+- blog (create, update, delete posts) front end